phamnam2003/challenges/tech/otel/OVERVIEW.md

 # API

 - API packages consist of the cross-cutting public interfaces used for instrumentation.
 Any portion of an `OpenTelemetry` client which is imported into third-party libraries and application code is considered part of the API.

+# SDK

+- The `SDK` is the implementation of the API provided by the `OpenTelemetry` project.
+Within an application, the `SDK` is installed and managed by the [application owner](https://opentelemetry.io/docs/specs/otel/glossary/#application-owner).
+Note that the `SDK` includes additional public interfaces which are not considered part of the `API` package, as they are not *cross-cutting concerns*.
+These public interfaces are defined as [*constructors*](https://opentelemetry.io/docs/specs/otel/glossary/#constructors) and [*plugin interfaces*](https://opentelemetry.io/docs/specs/otel/glossary/#sdk-plugins).
+Application owners use the `SDK constructors`; [plugin authors](https://opentelemetry.io/docs/specs/otel/glossary/#plugin-author) use the `SDK plugin interfaces`. [`Instrumentation authors`](https://opentelemetry.io/docs/specs/otel/glossary/#instrumentation-author) **MUST NOT** directly reference any `SDK package` of any kind, only the `**API**`.

+# Semantic Conventions

+- The **Semantic Conventions** define the keys and values which describe commonly observed concepts, protocols, and operations used by applications.
+- Semantic Conventions are now located in their own repository: [https://github.com/open-telemetry/semantic-conventions](https://github.com/open-telemetry/semantic-conventions)
+- Both the collector and the client libraries **SHOULD** autogenerate `semantic convention` keys and enum values into constants (or language idiomatic equivalent).
+Generated values shouldn’t be distributed in stable packages until semantic conventions are stable.
+The `YAML` files *MUST* be used as the source of truth for generation.
+Each language implementation **SHOULD** provide language-specific support to the [code generator](https://github.com/open-telemetry/semantic-conventions/tree/main/model/go).
+- Additionally, attributes required by the specification will be listed [here](https://opentelemetry.io/docs/specs/otel/semantic-conventions/)